-- (A) If the payer contests a request for prior authorization for non-medical reasons as defined under Rule 16-11(B)(1), the payer shall notify the provider and parties, in writing, of the basis for the contest within seven (7) business days from receipt of the provider's completed request as defined in Rule 16-9(E).
-A certificate of mailing of the written contest must be sent to the provider and parties. - If an ATP requests prior authorization and indicates in writing, including their reasoning and relevant documentation, that they believe the requested treatment is related to the admitted workers' compensation claim, the insurer cannot deny based solely on relatedness without a medical review as under Rule 16-10(B). - (B) If the payer is contesting a request for prior authorization for medical reasons, the payer shall, within seven (7) business days of the completed request: - (1) Have all the submitted documentation under Rule 16-9(E) reviewed by a physician or other health care professional, as defined in Rule 16-5(A)(1)(a), who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review; and - (2) After reviewing all the submitted documentation, the reviewing provider may call the requesting provider to expedite communication and processing of prior authorization requests.
-However, the written contest or approval still needs to be completed within the specified seven (7) days under Rule 16-10(B). - (3) Furnish the provider and the parties with either a verbal or written approval, or a written contest that sets forth the following information:

-- (a) An explanation of the specific medical reasons for the contest, including the name and professional credentials of the person performing the medical review and a copy of the medical reviewer's opinion; - (b) The specific cite from the Division's Medical Treatment Guidelines exhibits to Rule 17, when applicable; - (c) Identification of the information deemed most likely to influence the reconsideration of the contest when applicable; and - (d) A certificate of mailing to the provider and parties.

-(C) Prior Authorization Disputes
+- (A) If the payer contests a request for prior authorization for non-medical reasons as defined under 16-11(B)(1), the payer shall notify the provider and parties, in writing, of the basis for the contest within seven (7) business days from receipt of the provider's completed request as defined in 16-9(F).
+A certificate of mailing of the written contest must be sent to the provider and parties. - If an ATP requests prior authorization and indicates in writing, including their reasoning and relevant documentation, that they believe the requested treatment is related to the admitted workers' compensation claim, the insurer cannot deny based solely on relatedness without a medical review as required by 16-10(B). - (B) If the payer is contesting a request for prior authorization for medical reasons, the payer shall, within seven (7) business days of the completed request: - (1) Have all the submitted documentation under 16-9(F) reviewed by a physician or other health care professional, as defined in 16-5(A)(1)(a), who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review; and - (2) After reviewing all the submitted documentation, the reviewing provider may call the requesting provider to expedite communication and processing of prior authorization requests.
+However, the written contest or approval still needs to be completed within the specified seven (7) business days under 16-10(B). - (3) Furnish the provider and the parties with a written contest that sets forth the following information: - (a) An explanation of the specific medical reasons for the contest, including the name and professional credentials of the person performing the medical review and a copy of the medical reviewer's opinion; - (b) The specific cite from the Medical Treatment Guidelines exhibits to Rule 17, when applicable; - (c) Identification of the information deemed most likely to influence the reconsideration of the contest when applicable; and - (d) A certificate of mailing to the provider and parties. - (C) Prior Authorization Disputes - (1) The requesting party or provider shall have seven (7) business days from the date of the certificate of mailing on the written contest to provide a written response to the payer, including a certificate of mailing.
+The response is not

-- (1) The requesting party or provider shall have seven (7) business days from the date of the certificate of mailing on the written contest to provide a written response to the payer, including a certificate of mailing.
-The response is not considered a "special report" when prepared by the provider of the requested service. - (2) The payer shall have seven (7) business days from the date of the certificate of mailing of the response to issue a final decision, including a certificate of mailing to the provider and parties. - (3) In the event of continued disagreement, the parties should follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (D) An urgent need for prior authorization of health care services, as recommended in writing by an authorized treating provider, shall be deemed good cause for an expedited hearing. - (E) Failure of the payer to timely comply in full with the requirements of Rule 16-10(A) or (B), shall be deemed authorization for payment of the requested treatment unless: - (1) a hearing is requested within the time prescribed for responding as set forth in Rule 16-10(A) or (B), and - (2) the requesting provider is notified that the request is being contested and the matter is going to hearing. - (F) Unreasonable delay or denial of prior authorization, as determined by the Director or an administrative law judge, may subject the payer to penalties under the Workers' Compensation Act.
+- considered a "special report" when prepared by the provider of the requested service. - (2) The payer shall have seven (7) business days from the date of the certificate of mailing of the response to issue a final decision, including a certificate of mailing to the provider and parties. - (3) In the event of continued disagreement, the parties should follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (D) An urgent need for prior authorization of health care services, as recommended in writing by an authorized treating provider, shall be deemed good cause for an expedited hearing. - (E) Failure of the payer to timely comply in full with the requirements of 16-10(A) or (B), shall be deemed authorization for payment of the requested treatment unless: - (1) A hearing is requested within the time prescribed for responding as set forth in 16-10(A) or (B); and - (2) The requesting provider is notified that the request is being contested and the matter is going to hearing. - (F) Unreasonable delay or denial of prior authorization, as determined by the Director or an administrative law judge, may subject the payer to penalties under the Workers' Compensation Act.